-You can read the full article here, but we can give you the gist.
+You can read the full article on buying off plan, but we can give you the gist.
 Buying off plan is when you purchase a property that hasn’t actually been built yet.
 However, the buyer of that property might want to sell on before the completion of the build.
 They might want to do this to take advantage of a rise in value, or they might not have been able to secure funding for the mortgage.

 When the buyer does this, they’re not selling the property itself (it hasn’t been built yet), they are selling the contract they have with the developer.
 This is called an Assigned Contract.
 It’s called this because the developer is reassigning the contract from the original client to the next.

 When buying an assigned contract, there are two transactions to go through: the assignment purchase, where the original purchaser sells the contract to the new buyer, and the final closing with the building developer.
 This is when the rest of the money is paid and the keys are exchanged.

 Much like buying off plan, assigned contracts took a bit of a dive shortly after the credit crunch, but have since been making a revival – largely due to demand and government schemes.
 Selling off plan contracts has become particularly popular with investors.
 When an investor buys off plan, they can resell the contract at a marked-up rate, without the risk associated with buying a property off plan.
 They can also avoid paying stamp duty and land registry because they haven’t actually bought the property yet.

 Also similar to off-plan buying is the risk associated with buying an assigned contract, which depends on the market.
 If the value of the property drops before the completion of the build, then it will be particularly tricky getting a mortgage against the value of that property.